zuozhenggh/learning-library/data-management-library/database/rac/setup/setup-compute.md

 The Oracle Cloud Marketplace is a catalog of solutions that extends Oracle Cloud services.
 It offers multiple consumption modes and deployment modes.
 In this lab we will be deploying the free Oracle Enterprise Manager 13c Workshop marketplace image.

 [Link to OCI Marketplace](https://www.oracle.com/cloud/marketplace/)

-## Appendix:  Adding Security Rules to an Existing VCN
-This workshop requires a certain number of ports to be available.

-1. Go to Networking -> Virtual Cloud Networks
-2. Choose your network
-3. Under Resources, select Security Lists
-4. Click on Default Security Lists under the Create Security List button
-5. Click Add Ingress Rule button
-6. Enter the following:
-    - Source CIDR: 0.0.0.0/0
-    - Destination Port Range: 3000, 3001, 3003, 1521, 7007, 9090, 22
-7. Click the Add Ingress Rules button

 ## Appendix: Troubleshooting Tips